anxiousmodernman/hpt/docs/architecture.md

 2) all the known target keypairs, identified by their unique name.
 Passing `--target foo` at the command line will select a keypair from the database by that name.
-Given that `--target` and `--ip` are fundamentally decoupled, it is possible to easy reuse a target keystore on many hosts.
+Given that `--target` and `--ip` are fundamentally decoupled, it is possible to easily reuse a target keystore on many hosts.
 This is suitable for testing, but really you should create unique keys for every host you provision.

 ### Generating a Keystore for a Target